 This toolkit is for civil society actors – international and local – and governments seeking to achieve a high global standard of protection for civilians caught in armed conflict and war.

-The “toolkit” includes two parts:
+The “toolkit” includes two main components:

 1) An evaluation framework that can be used to measure progress against a set of practical objectives and end-states that signify the state’s commitment to better prevent and respond to civilian harm.